cisagov/gophish-tools/README.md

 ### Group Dictionary ###

+Groups are imported from a templated `csv` file that can be found with `pca-wizard-templates  --targets`.

 | Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-------:|:--------:|
 | name | Group name in the format of `{assessment identifier}-G{integer}` (e.g. "RV0000-G1"). | string | | yes |